 Her latest projects

-She recently sung on the Chaka Chouka album “Sharka” with Haji Mike, Bernard O’neill and Simon.
+She recently recorded on the Chaka Chouka album “Sharka” with Haji Mike, Bernard O’Neill and Simon.
 Her haunting, Sufi inspired lyrics perfectly compliment Haji Mike’s spoken word.
-She is currently working on the new Syriana album “Syriana 1325”.

-Mouna now runs a guest house in Morocco www.riadlahboul.com and courses based around Moroccan culture (music, dance and cookery).
+Mouna also runs a guest house in Morocco www.riadlahboul.com and courses based around Moroccan culture (music, dance and cookery).
 She also finds the time to teach and play music professionally!